-This position is an opportunity to learn the ins and outs of how entrepreneurial, community arts, and small busisness worlds operate and intersect under the supervision of the CEO and Project Coordinator.
+This position is an opportunity to learn the ins and outs of how entrepreneurial, community arts, and small business worlds operate and intersect under the supervision of the CEO and Project Coordinator.
 The Outreach Intern will work both independently and collaboratively to create new engaging content for various projects/campaigns while gaining valuable online media experience with our growing community.
 The successful candidate will be responsible for creating and/or executing outreach initiatives, assisting with the new quarterly online magazine, copywriting/content creation, and participating in strategy meetings amongst other duties assigned, while being published on our content platforms, social networks, and newsletters.
-This position is remote and unpaid, requiring 10-15 hours per week.

 Conduct outreach for press, promotions, external/internal member communication, and other company initiatives